30 Hours Funded Childcare

 Appealing a decision

 An appeals process is available to those who disagree with the eligibility decision they receive.
-The review and appeals process is managed by HM Revenues and Customs:
+The review and appeals process is managed by HM Revenues and Customs on 0300 123 4097

-In Buckinghamshire 30 hours will start from September 2017.
+In Buckinghamshire 30 hours funded childcare started from 1 September 2017.
 Some places in the UK have started this earlier.
-This is because they are part of a pilot scheme.
+This is because they were part of a pilot scheme.

 How can I find out if I'm eligible for 30 hours?